Skip to main content

 A solid secondary standard contains a stable fluorescent material that is intended to give you consistent repeatable readings.
 The solid secondary standard is a great tool for tracking instrument performance after calibration with a liquid primary standard.
 On a periodic basis, before making measurements with the instrument, use the solid secondary standard to verify the calibration.
 If the solid secondary standard value has changed by more than ± 5% of its assigned value, the instrument should be recalibrated.

 Solid Secondary Standards should be stored at room temperature (around 20 degree Celsius) in the case when not in use and kept free of dust and moisture.
 Special care must be taken with the Solid Secondary Standard to ensure that it is not exposed to UV light for prolonged periods of time.
-This can result in degradation of the standard
+This can result in degradation of the standard.
+Take care not to introduce foreign objects or liquid into the aperture of the solid standard.
+Such items can significantly affect the fluorescence response of the standard.
+Prevent changing of the solid standard response.
+Fluorescent values will change with calibration of the instrument, so it is important to verify new Solid Secondary Standard readings after calibration and not reuse readings from before or older calibration data.

-There are a variety of ways to use it and I can break down those instructions into smaller snippets for you.
+There are a variety of ways to use it and we can break down those instructions into smaller snippets for you.

 Options for usage: